francisdzheng/dsper2020/tutorials/tutorial01.md

 ![jupyter3](jupyter3.png)

-To shut down your Jupyter Notebook server, type `ctrl + c`.
+To shut down your Jupyter Notebook server, type `ctrl + c` into your terminal.

 You will complete your homework assignments in these notebooks.